 Community Loan Center – Franchise Services

 In 2014 the RGVMB began to franchise the Community Loan Center to other CDFI’s around the country.
-Currently there are eleven active franchises in Texas, Maryland and Indiana.
-Since 2014 the CLC Franchises outside the Rio Grande Valley have originated 15,000 loans totaling over $15 million.
+Currently there are thirteen (13) active franchises in Texas, Maryland, Indiana, Missouri, North Carolina, and Tennessee and additional two (2) more coming on line in early 2020.
+Since 2014 the CLC Franchises outside the Rio Grande Valley have originated over 34,000 loans totaling over $32.8 million.

 Working as the Franchisor of the Community Loan Center business model.
 The RGVMB/CLC provides loan funding, servicing and franchise services.
 This bifurcated model allows local non-profit and CDFI lenders to offer an alternative to high cost loans in their market lending their own capital within a proven model.
 Each local lender is required to raise its own lending capital and recruit local employers and leave all the back-room administration and servicing duties to the RGVMB/CLC.
 This model has proven to be highly effective and has allowed the RGVMB/CLC to generate 40% of its revenue from administration and servicing fees as well as allowing the local lender to reach breakeven within two years of launch.

 As the Franchisor of the CLC the RGVMB also assists local CLC franchises with start up or expansion lending capital.
 To date the RGVMB has made available and lent $1 million to local franchises.